jakelevirne/edge-lab/docs/VerneMQ.md

+### Internet Ingress

+All of the above only makes Verne available to machines that have access to the "public" IP that the cluster loadbalancer makes available (e.g. 192.168.87.252).
+This is not a public internet IP address.
+To get internet MQTT traffic routed to our cluster, follow the steps in the [Internet Gateway](<Internet Gateway.md>) doc

 ### Netdata monitoring of Verne

 After installing Verne, Netdata should automatically start monitoring your MQTT broker cluster for you.
 If you access the Netdata Agent Console via http://<netdata-external-IP>:19999, you'll see on the right hand side of your Metrics a section called VerneMQ that includes stats such as mqtt connects, disconnects, subscribes, etc.